-Diversity and Inclusion Creating an Inclusive Environment for The Gator Nation and The World
+Diversity, Equity and Inclusion Creating an Inclusive Environment for The Gator Nation and The World

 The College of Veterinary Medicine understands that excellence in education, service and research are enhanced when diversity, equity, and inclusion are practiced among our clients, students, alumni, faculty, and staff.
 Preparing leaders to solve global problems requires that advocacy for fairness and equity be part of the college’s ethos where everyone feels safe, heard, respected and valued.